garmin/pyrex/README.md

 1. Set `${docker:enable}` to `0` in `pyrex.ini` which will disable using Docker
    for all commands
-2. Set the environment variable `PYREX_DOCKER`.
-Any Pyrex commands run with this variable set to `0` will not be run in the Docker container.
+2. Set the environment variable `PYREX_DOCKER` to `0`.
+Any Pyrex commands run with this variable will not be run in the Docker container.

 ## What doesn't work?
 The following items are either known to not work, or haven't been fully tested: